FEVE™ - Full Evaporative Vacuum Extraction

 FEVE - A Green, Highly Sensitive Technique for Water Analysis

-By removing the volatile fraction, FEVE does not have to compete against the sample matrix for “greater solubility”, as is the case with SBSE, full immersion SPME, Solvent Extraction, or SPE.
-After water removal, the glass sample vial becomes equivalent to a glass GC injection liner, so heating of the vial transfers any remaining SVOCs to the sorbent, but at lower temperatures due to the higher vacuum conditions.
-This leaves no chance for compounds to go anywhere but onto the Sorbent Pen.
+By removing the volatile fraction, FEVE does not have to compete against the sample matrix for “greater solubility”, like SBSE, full immersion SPME, Solvent Extraction, or SPE.
+After water removal, the glass sample vial becomes equivalent to a glass GC injection liner, so heating of the vial transfers any remaining SVOCs to the sorbent, but at relatively low temperatures (200° C) due to operating at 1-2 Torr of vacuum.
+The use of lower temperatures allows the recovery of many compounds that were not considered as GC compatible using other extraction techniques.